What is the true meaning of Setsubun? The Meaning of Bean-throwing, How to do it, and What to eat

 Fukucha

 On Setsubun, there is also the custom of drinking tea with lucky beans in it.
 Fukucha is a cup of hot water poured over a cup of kelp, pickled plums, and three lucky beans.
-Like the eating of fukumame, tea with fukumame is considered to be a drink of good luck.
+Like the eating of fukumame, tea with fukumame is also considered a drink of good fortune.

 Konnyaku